awsdocs/elb-network-load-balancers-user-guide/doc_source/application-load-balancer-target.md

 You can create a target group with a single Application Load Balancer as the target, and configure your Network Load Balancer to forward traffic to it\.
 In this scenario, the Application Load Balancer takes over the load balancing decision as soon as traffic reaches it\.
 This configuration combines the features of both load balancers and offers the following advantages:
 + You can use the layer 7 request\-based routing feature of the Application Load Balancer in combination with features that the Network Load Balancer supports, such as endpoint services \(AWS PrivateLink\) and static IP addresses\.
-+ The configuration works well for applications that use multi\-protocol connections, such as media services using HTTP for signaling, and RTP to stream content\.
++ You can use this configuration for applications that need a single endpoint for multi\-protocols, such as media services using HTTP for signaling and RTP to stream content\.

 You can use this feature with an internal or internet\-facing Application Load Balancer as the target of an internal or internet\-facing Network Load Balancer\.

+**Considerations**
++ You can associate an Application Load Balancer as a target of up two Network Load Balancers\.
+To do this, register the Application Load Balancer with two separate target groups, used by two different Network Load Balancers\.
++ The Network Load Balancer and the Application Load Balancer must have the same configuration for cross\-zone load balancing\.
+A mismatch in the cross\-zone load balancing settings for the load balancers can lead to intermittent 503 errors\.
++ Each Application Load Balancer that you register with a Network Load Balancer decreases the maximum number of targets per Availability Zone per Network Load Balancer by 50 \(if cross\-zone load balancing is disabled\) or 100 \(if cross\-zone load balancing is enabled\)\.
+You can disable cross\-zone load balancing in both load balancers to minimize latency and avoid Regional data transfer charges\.
+For more information, see [Quotas for your Network Load Balancers](load-balancer-limits.md)\.
++ When the target group type is `alb`, you can't modify the target group attributes\.
+These attributes always use their default values\.
++ After you register an Application Load Balancer as a target, you can't delete the Application Load Balancer until you deregister it from all target groups\.

 ## Step 1: Create the Application Load Balancer<a name="create-new-application-load-balancer-target"></a>

-Before you begin, configure the target groups that this Application Load Balancer will route traffic to\.
-Ensure that you have a virtual private cloud \(VPC\) with the instances that you want to include in the target group, and at least one public subnet in each of the Availability Zones used by your targets\.
+Before you begin, configure the target groups that this Application Load Balancer will use\.
+Ensure that you have a virtual private cloud \(VPC\) with the targets that you will register with the target group\.
+This VPC must have at least one public subnet in each of the Availability Zones used by your targets\.

 **To create the Application Load Balancer using the console**